 The CICA concurrently issued Section 1601 "Consolidated Financial Statements" and Section 1602 "Non-Controlling Interests" which replace Section 1600 "Consolidated Financial Statements."
 Section 1601 provides revised guidance on the preparation of consolidated financial statements and Section 1602 addresses accounting for non-controlling interests in consolidated financial statements subsequent to a business combination.
-These standards are effective January 1, 2011, unless they are early adopted at the same time as Section 1582 "Business Combinations."
+These standards are effective for the first annual reporting period beginning on or after January 1, 2011, unless they are early adopted at the same time as Section 1582 "Business Combinations."
 The Company does not expect the adoption of this section to have a significant effect on its financial statements.